 Finally, IRV proponents tend to claim they provide majority winners.
 But know that IRV removes many ballots, so any “majority” claimed is not referring to the whole electorate that voted.
 IRV also does poorly at electing candidates that are able to beat every other candidate one-on-one.
 This type of candidate (when she or he exists) is called a Condorcet candidate.
 Approval Voting, on the other hand, is quite good at electing these Condorcet candidates.

 Importantly, reformers and experts reach consensus on one issue for sure: Our current Plurality approach is the deadbeat of voting methods.”

-DC: With new governments being actively created in places like Egypt and even South Sudan, does Approval voting deserve to be a part of the conversation?”
+Adrian: With new governments being actively created in places like Egypt and even South Sudan, does Approval voting deserve to be a part of the conversation?”

 Aaron: Absolutely.
 Approval Voting is especially important in polarized environments like the ones you mention.
 One of Approval Voting’s features is that it’s good at electing candidates with broad-based support.
 Contrast that to the candidates IRV and Plurality elect.
 Their elected winners tend to be quite polarized.
 To see why this is important, imagine how well someone from the middle could govern compared to a candidate entrenched within a particular faction.

 Also, large elections tend to bring many more candidates.
 And when you have more candidates, you need a method that avoids vote splitting and bizarre behavior.
 That’s especially true if any candidates are similar or overlap in ideology (inevitable).
 If you stick with a method like Plurality, Plurality with a runoff, or IRV, then you’re asking for trouble.
 You increasingly risk bizarre outcomes as more candidates jump in the ring.
 Such fragile voting methods make terrible tools for democracy.
 And that’s why Approval Voting needs to be in the conversation.